 “What’s up with the sanguine tea?” she said.
 “I usually get a full glass.
 I don’t need as much any more?”

 Mag stepped in.

 “Why is Nattie only getting half a glass of sanguine tea?”

 “There’s a shortage.
 We only have so much to make it through the next couple of days.
 They say we’ll get a delivery in three days.”

-“Wonder what’s up with that?”
-Uri said.
+“I wonder what’s up with that?” he said.
 “Don’t they know we have a pregnancy going on here?”

-“They know, but everyone is effected.
+“They know, but everyone is affected.
 We only received the last delivery because of Nattie.
 Some are going without.”